Modules and Packages in Python with Examples

 - Modules → A group of functions or methods and classes.

 In the next article, I am going to discuss Lists in Python.
-Here, in this article, I try to explain Modules and Packages in Python.
-I hope you enjoy this Modules and Packages in Python article.
+Here, in this article, I try to explain Modules and Packages in Python with Examples.
+I hope you enjoy the Modules and Packages in Python with Examples article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.